Goechala Trek

 ATMs

-There are no ATMs in Yuksom neither are there any Banks.
-Pelling 41 km & 1:30 hour drive from Yuksom is the nearest town which has an ATM and a Bank where you can withdraw Indian currency using your Master card or Visa Credit or Debit Card.
-Do not depend for your currency needs on this ATM.
-Gangtok has numerous ATMs, therefore withdraw enough trek funds here rather than regret later.
-You can withdraw Indian Rupee Forty Thousand a day on your Visa or Master Card Credit or Debit Card.
+Pelling, 41 km & 1:30 hour drive from Yuksom, is the nearest town which has an ATM and a Bank where you can withdraw Indian currency using your Master Card or Visa Credit or Debit Card.
+But do not depend for your currency needs on this ATM.

 What is the booking procedure?